 - Mid-year deductible adjustment: You may move to a higher franchise before 31 March, effective 1 July.
 Reducing the deductible mid-year is not possible.

-New arrivals in Switzerland have 90 days from cantonal registration to enrol in KVG.
-Coverage is backdated to the arrival date — which means late enrolment still results in backdated premiums from that date.
+New arrivals have 90 days from cantonal registration to enrol in KVG, with coverage backdated to the arrival date.
 Expats from the UK will find the system structurally different from the NHS; the UK-to-Switzerland relocation guide includes a full insurance enrolment checklist for first arrivals.
 The same is available for Americans in the USA-to-Switzerland guide.

 - Never revisiting your original provider.
 Most expats enrol with the insurer their employer or HR recommended on arrival.
 Premium competitiveness resets every October.
 A provider inexpensive in 2022 may rank poorly for 2027.